webyom/grunt-yomb/README.md

 ```

 ### Write AMD module like nodejs module
-You can write your client AMD module like writing a nodejs module, yomb will build it into a formalized amd module.
+You can write your client AMD module like writing a nodejs module, yomb will build it into a formalized AMD module.
 You must assign your module implementation to `module.exports`.
 ```javascript
 var $ = require('jquery');
 var foo = {};